Gulab Mohanlal Hiranandani: Later contributions

 After retirement from the Navy, Hiranandani served as a member of the Union Public Service Commission for six years between 1989 and 1995.
 He retired as the commission's Acting Chairman.

 In 1995, he was appointed the Official Historian of the Indian Navy.
 He authored a trilogy on the history of the Indian Navy.
 Transition to Triumph covering the period between 1965 and 1975 was published in 1999.
 Transition to Eminence captures naval history between 1976 and 1990 was published in 2004.
 Transition to Guardianship covers the history of the navy between 1991 and 2000 and was completed just before his death.
 It was released on Navy Day, 4 December 2009.

 Hiranandani also wrote a number of analytical reports on a maritime security and strategic issues. and analysis reports.

 Personal life

 Hiranandani was married to Susheel Hiranandani.
-His son is a physician and his daughter, Meera Sanyal, was a banker and civil society activist.
+His son, Dr Manik Hiranandani, is a physician and his daughter, Meera Sanyal, was a banker and civil society activist.